CVH95/Salzburg/ROS_pkgs/red_ball_detection/README.md

 /rosout_agg
 ```

 Initially, the detector program should be subscribed to `/image_raw` of both cameras (left and right) and convert it into `cv::Mat`.
-From there, perform detection algorithm and publish 2D pixel coordinates of the center of the ball in both images into another topic (via red\_ball\_detection/ballCentrum.msg), created for communication with the triangulation node.
+From there, perform detection algorithm and publish 2D pixel coordinates of the center of the ball in both images into another topic (using ros geometry\_msgs::PointStamped message type), created for communication with the triangulation node.
-The triangulation node calculates the 3D position of the ball and publishes the coordinates into a third topic (via red\_ball\_detection/ballToRobotBase.msg) that the planner reads.
+The triangulation node calculates the 3D position of the ball and publishes the coordinates into a third topic (using ros geometry\_msgs::PointStamped message type) that the planner reads.

 #### Image Feature Detectors